-If equipment is UL 1741SB certified by NRTL and compliance documentation is submitted to PSEG Long Island, PSEG Long Island shall accept such equipment for interconnection in New York State.
-All equipment certified to UL1741SB by an NRTL shall be deemed "certified equipment" even if it does not appear on the Public Service Commission's website.
+If equipment is UL 1741, UL 1741SA, or UL 1741SB certified by NRTL and compliance documentation is submitted to PSEG Long Island, PSEG Long Island shall accept such equipment for interconnection in New York State.
+All equipment certified to UL 1741, UL1741SA, or UL1741SB by an NRTL shall be deemed "certified equipment" even if it does not appear on the Public Service Commission's website.